tahachandia84/TAHA-WP-BOT/README.md

 Or use PM2:

-pm2 start start.js --name EMON-BOT
+pm2 start start.js --name EMON-WP-BOT

 ---